We are ready to embark on the biggest programme for reducing overflows in the world

 If CSOs are removed, then solutions are required to address excess surface water which will cause flooding.
 Adequate flood defense systems must be installed which include solutions for the storage of rainwater from highways and buildings.
 This will require land acquisition which can be difficult in urban areas.

-The biggest impact to the environment when CSOs operate is when non-flushable items cause blockages in sewers.
+The biggest impact to the environment when Storm Overflows operate is when non-flushable items cause blockages in sewers.
 These discharges are more harmful as they are not predominantly rainwater.
-Wet wipes, cotton buds, sanitary products and fats oils and greases all create blockages in the pipes that make CSO discharges more likely.
+Wet wipes, cotton buds, sanitary products and Fats Oils and Greases (FOGs) all create blockages in the pipes that make Storm Overflows discharges more likely.

 Reducing the likelihood of blockages caused by non-flushable items such as wipes, and FOGs is a key way that individuals can help.